MicrosoftLearning/MS-102T00-Microsoft-365-Administrator-Essentials/Instructions/Labs/LAB_AK_01_Lab1_Ex3_Add_a_Domain.md

 	f.
 In the **New Resource Record** window, select **OK**.
 Note how this Alias (CNAME) record appears in the details pane on the right for the xxxUPNxxx.xxxCustomDomainxxx.xxx domain that you previously created.
 Leave your DNS Manager window open as you will return to it in a later step in this task.

 	g.
 Switch back to the **Add DNS records** page in the Microsoft 365 admin center.
-On the taskbar at the bottom of the page, select the **Microsoft Edge** icon and select the **Microsoft 365 admin center** tab.
-At this point, you can either select **Continue** at the bottom of the **Add DNS records** page to verify the CNAME record, or you can wait until you have added all three records and then select **Continue** to verify all three records at once. <br/>
+On the taskbar at the bottom of the page, select the **Microsoft Edge** icon.
+In the **Microsoft 365 admin center** tab, you can either select **Continue** at the bottom of the **Add DNS records** page to verify the CNAME record, or you can wait until you have added all three records and then select **Continue** to verify all three records at once. <br/>

 	For the purpose of this lab, select **Continue**.
-It will display either a checkmark or an exclamation point next to **CNAME Record**.
+It will display either a checkmark or an exclamation point next to **CNAME Records (1)**.
 The checkmark in a green circle indicates that it successfully validated the CNAME record for this domain in DNS Manager, and the exclamation point in a red circle indicates that there was a problem with the CNAME record and it did not validate successfully.
-If the CNAME record did not validate successfully, then review the record to ensure you entered the proper information, make any necessary corrections, and then select **Continue** again.
+If the CNAME record did not validate successfully, then review the record to ensure you entered the proper information, make any necessary corrections, and then select **Continue** again.  <br/>

+	**Note:** Since you only created a CNAME Record in DNS Manager, an exclamation point in a red circle should appear next to the **TXT Records (1)** section.
+This is to be expected, since you have yet to create its corresponding DNS record.

-33. Once a checkmark appears next to **CNAME Records**, you will finish by adding the **TXT record** required by Exchange and Exchange Online Protection service.  <br/>
+33. Once a checkmark appears next to **CNAME Records (1)**, you will finish by adding the **TXT record** required by Exchange and Exchange Online Protection service.  <br/>

 	a.
-On the **Add DNS records** page, in the **TXT Records** section, under the **TXT value** column, select the copy icon that appears to the left of the expected value (for example, v=spf1 include:spf.protection.outlook.com -all) to copy this value to the clipboard.
+On the **Add DNS records** page, in the **TXT Records (1)** section, under the **TXT value** column, select the copy icon that appears to the left of the expected value (for example, v=spf1 include:spf.protection.outlook.com -all) to copy this value to the clipboard.

 	b.
 On the taskbar at the bottom of the page, select the **DNS Manager** icon.